coddingtonbear/jirafs/docs/source/commands.rst

 ``pull`` *
 ----------

-From within an issue folder, fetches remote changes from JIRA and merges the changes into your local copy.
+From within an issue folder, fetches remote changes from Jira and merges the changes into your local copy.
 This command is identical to running ``fetch`` followed by ``merge``.